 GJC’s Proposed Framework

-GJC has submitted a refined, jeweller-integrated framework for GMS, developed through structured stakeholder consultations across the banking, refining, and jewellery sectors.
-The proposed model is designed to address existing structural inefficiencies and significantly enhance the scheme’s adoption and effectiveness.
+GJC has submitted a refined, jeweller-integrated framework for GMS, developed through structured stakeholder consultations across the banking, refining and jewellery sectors.
+The proposed model addresses existing structural inefficiencies and significantly enhances the scheme’s adoption and effectiveness.

 Regulatory Alignment and Digital Framework